 Establish the identity of your rivals and examine their strategies to ascertain their strengths and weaknesses relative to those of your own product or service.
-A competitive analysis is a critical part of your company marketing plan.
+A competitive analysis is a critical part of your company’s marketing plan.

 The idea of creating enough time to study your potential rival may sound overwhelming, but it can be totally useful.
-Answer these additional questions after you have carried out your findings on your most important competitors:
+Answer these additional questions after you have carried out your research on your most important competitors:

 - Where do they invest in advertising?

 - What kind of press coverage do they get?